 In addition to maintaining her concert schedule, Ms. Waites is currently on the Keyboard faculty for the Bob Cole Conservatory of Music at California State University, Long Beach and is in demand for recitals, masterclasses and residencies throughout the United States.
 She also collaborates with BCCM faculty pianist and colleague Mark Uranker as the Orpheus Duo in performances of works from the traditional repertoire as well as new music for two pianos.
 Her strong commitment to cultural and community education is evident through her work with many outreach and service programs in retirement homes, hospitals, and arts institutions such as the Los Angeles County Music Center education program and Chamber Music in Historic Sites.

-Althea Waites is a Steinway artist and a member of Pi Kappa Lambda National Music Honor Society.
+Althea Waites is a Yamaha Artist and a member of Pi Kappa Lambda National Music Honor Society.

 The Orpheus Duo